 The equipment room is available for communication and digital media majors/minors to borrow equipment; you may do this by filling out an online reservation form.
 The equipment assistants are not trained to teach you how to use the equipment; the equipment room is not an instructional room.
 The equipment assistants do their best to answer questions.
 If you are unfamiliar with the operation of the equipment, it is encouraged to consult your professor for instruction.
-If you have questions, you can read the FAQs below, call 219.464.5191, and/or send an email to firstname.lastname@example.org.
+Please read the FAQs below to answer any questions you may have.
+If you have read the FAQs and your question remains unanswered, please call 219-464-5191, and/or send an email to email@example.com.

 Schnabel Hall 15